taurr/bevy-template-rs/README.md

 - **Binary template for the main game binary.**

   - Complete with camera setup, a very small 2D or 3D system and debug diagnostics.
+  - Includes integration test support - Small test with Bevy in headless mode.
   - Optionally includes setup of [vscode tasks].
   - Cargo runner configured to use [WASM Server Runner] in case of WASM target (`wasm32-unknown-unknown`)
     - Starting the WASM development server using the optional [vscode tasks] uses [cargo-watch].
   - Will utilize *fast compiles* as described in [The Bevy Book] when built using the [vscode tasks] (*not for WASM target*).

-    If not using [vscode], just use `cargo build --features bevy/dynamic`.
+      - if not using [vscode], just use `cargo build --features bevy/dynamic`.
+  - If enabling the feature `inspector`, the project will attempt to use [bevy-inspector-egui] (works with WASM).
   - If enabling the feature `editor`, the project will attempt to use [bevy_editor_pls].
+  - WASM target goes fullscreen (or rather window)
+  - Adjusts if expanded inside a existing cargo project.

+- **Library template for a small library crate.**

+  - Includes integration test support - Small test with Bevy in headless mode.
+  - Optionally includes setup of [vscode tasks].
+  - Adjusts if expanded inside a existing cargo project.

 - **Minimal template**

   - Minimal application template.
 Really only the basics for a project (Though still with WASM support).

-- **Library template for a small library crate.**

-  - Includes example of integration testing.

-  - Optionally includes setup of [vscode tasks].

 - **Workflow template.**

   - Add a copy of the [Official Bevy Workflow template] to an existing project.
   - Template requires [cargo-generate] to be invoked with the `--init` parameter as it is *not inteded as a complete project*.

-- Binary/Libray templates adjusts if expanded inside a existing cargo project.
+The template must be expanded inside an existing project.

 ## Usage